Falcarinol

-Falcarinol (also known as carotatoxin or panaxynol) is a natural pesticide and fatty alcohol found in carrots (Daucus carota), red ginseng (Panax ginseng) and ivy.
+Falcarinol (also known as carotatoxin or panaxynol) is a natural pesticide and fatty alcohol found in carrots (Daucus carota), Panax ginseng and ivy.
 In carrots, it occurs in a concentration of approximately 2 mg/kg.
 As a toxin, it protects roots from fungal diseases, such as liquorice rot that causes black spots on the roots during storage.
-The compound requires the freezing condition to maintain well because it is sensitive to light and heat.
+The compound is sensitive to light and heat.

-Falcarinol was also credited for helping to prevent colon cancer.

 Chemistry

 Falcarinol is a polyyne with two carbon-carbon triple bonds and two double bonds.
-The double bond at the carbon 9 position has cis stereochemistry was introduced by the desaturation, which requires oxygen and NADPH (or NADH) cofactors, creates a bend in the molecule that prevent fatty acid from solidifying in oils and cellular membranes.
+The double bond at the carbon 9 position has cis stereochemistry was introduced by the desaturation, which requires oxygen and NADPH (or NADH) cofactors and creates a bend in the molecule.

-It is structurally related to the oenanthotoxin and cicutoxin.
+It is structurally related to oenanthotoxin and cicutoxin.

 Biological effects

-Falcarinol is an irritant that can cause allergic reactions and contact dermatitis.
+Falcarinol is an intense irritant that can cause allergic reactions and contact dermatitis.
 It was shown that falcarinol acts as a covalent cannabinoid receptor type 1 inverse agonist and blocks the effect of anandamide in keratinocytes, leading to pro-allergic effects in human skin.
 Normal consumption of carrots has no toxic effect in humans.